darnik22/ceph-tf/README.md

 terraform init
 terraform apply -var-file parameter.tvars
 ```
 The oneprovider credentials are displayed in green somewhere in the ugly output of terraform/ansible.
 The same output is stored in ~/onedatify.stdout on the oneprovider node.
-The ssh keys are generated and placed in the keys directory.
-They are also copied to the management node.

 ## Accessing your Ceph cluster
 After a successful built the public IP of the cluster management node is displayed.
 Use it to login:
 ```
-ssh -i keys/id_rsa ubuntu@THE_IP
+ssh -A ubuntu@THE_IP
 ```

 Check that Ceph is running: